eric-yhchen/MDM2-Group-09/README.md

 * ~~Come up with some measure of synchronicity -~~ consider velocities as well?
 * ~~Parameter sweep the simulation for time to sync~~
 * ~~Calculate energy in the system for NC and FLC - should be oscillating~~
-* Calculate the energy put in as the integral of this?
+* ~~Calculate the energy put in as the integral of this?~~
-* See how to vary the input energy and the results of this
+* See how to vary the input energy and the results of this -> needs checking